csc335-UA-master/csc335-mastermind/README.md

 * For right color, wrong place, you will need to not count colors from the guess that are the right color in the right place.
 * You also need to avoid double counting a color as being in the wrong position
 * To help you solve these issues, you may find it necessary to make some auxiliary arrays that keep track of what you have used already
 * You may want to play the game on paper where you consider various guesses and solutions and score them to see the issue.
-Then turn these into your JUnit test cases.

 * The perfect player can always win this game in 7 guesses or less.